lexogrine/hud-manager/README.md

 Lexogrine HUD Manager exposes the port specified in settings as entry point for WebSockets, and sends `update` event that comes with CSGOParsed object, which definition you can find here: https://www.npmjs.com/package/csgogsi

-In the background, Lexogrine HUD Manager also regularly checks if the port 3500 is taken, and if yes - it tries to see if a HUD in dev mode is running there.
+In the background, Lexogrine HUD Manager also regularly checks if the port 3500 is taken, and if yes - it tries to see if a HUD in dev mode is running on /dev address.
 If it does, it will show it in the HUDs tab and allow to use it locally as any other HUD.

 Local data is stored in a NeDB.js database locally at `%HOME%\hud_manager`.
 It includes config, teams, players and match data.

 For looking up the Steam's and CS:GO's directory the `steam-game-path` package is used.

-Lexogrine HUD Manager was written with Windows environment in mind.
-It probably works on Linux and Mac after compilation, however this isn't supported at the moment.
+Lexogrine HUD Manager was written with Windows & Linux environment in mind.
+It probably works on Mac after compilation, however this isn't supported at the moment.

 ### Build